Glycine: Animal and human foods

+Glycine has been researched for its potential to extend life.
+The proposed mechanisms of this effect are its ability to clear methionine from the body, and activating autophagy.

 Chemical feedstock

 Glycine is an intermediate in the synthesis of a variety of chemical products.
 It is used in the manufacture of the herbicides glyphosate, iprodione, glyphosine, imiprothrin, and eglinazine.
-It is used as an intermediate of the medicine such as thiamphenicol.
+It is used as an intermediate of antibiotics such as thiamphenicol.

 Laboratory research

 Glycine is a significant component of some solutions used in the SDS-PAGE method of protein analysis.
 It serves as a buffering agent, maintaining pH and preventing sample damage during electrophoresis.
 Glycine is also used to remove protein-labeling antibodies from Western blot membranes to enable the probing of numerous proteins of interest from SDS-PAGE gel.
 This allows more data to be drawn from the same specimen, increasing the reliability of the data, reducing the amount of sample processing, and number of samples required.
 This process is known as stripping.

 Presence in space

-The presence of glycine outside the earth was confirmed in 2009, based on the analysis of samples that had been taken in 2004 by the NASA spacecraft Stardust from comet Wild 2 and subsequently returned to earth.
+The presence of glycine outside the Earth was confirmed in 2009, based on the analysis of samples that had been taken in 2004 by the NASA spacecraft Stardust from comet Wild 2 and subsequently returned to Earth.
 Glycine had previously been identified in the Murchison meteorite in 1970.
-The discovery of glycine in outer space bolstered the hypothesis of so called soft-panspermia, which claims that the "building blocks" of life are widespread throughout the universe.
+The discovery of glycine in outer space bolstered the hypothesis of so-called soft-panspermia, which claims that the "building blocks" of life are widespread throughout the universe.
 In 2016, detection of glycine within Comet 67P/Churyumov–Gerasimenko by the Rosetta spacecraft was announced.

 The detection of glycine outside the Solar System in the interstellar medium has been debated.
-In 2008, the Max Planck Institute for Radio Astronomy discovered the spectral lines of a glycine precursor (aminoacetonitrile) in the Large Molecule Heimat, a giant gas cloud near the galactic center in the constellation Sagittarius.